geoserver/geoserver/doc/en/user/source/configuration/status.rst

    * - Connections
      - Refers to the numbers of vector stores, in the above case 4, that were able to connect.
    * - Memory Usage
      - The amount of memory current used by GeoServer.
-In the above example, 55.32 MB of memory is being used.
+In the above example, 118 MB of memory out of a total of 910 MB is being used.
 Clicking on the "Free Memory" button,  cleans up memory marked for deletion by running the garbage collector.
    * - JVM Version
      - Denotes which version of the JVM (Java Virtual Machine) is been used to power the server.
 Here the JVM is Apple Inc.: 1.5.0_16.
    * - Native JAI